 An adventure to Xochimilco’s Island of the Creepy Dolls on Day of the Dead

-While the docks were still full of trajineras (the brightly colored canal boats), we were told this was almost too late to visit the island.
+While the docks were full of trajineras (the brightly colored canal boats), we were told this was almost too late to visit the island.
 The tour is about 4 hours, as it’s further away than any of the other destinations offered by the trajinera ‘drivers.’
 The island isn’t accessible after sunset, which was at about 6pm in late October.
 They asked if we’d prefer to do an hourly tour around the canals, but no. We were on a mission, and that mission was seeing creepy dolls at sunset.
-After getting nowhere negotiating down the price ($75, split between however members you have for the boat), the salesmen suggested that we might want to buy some food and beer to take with us.
+After getting nowhere negotiating down the price ($75 USD, split between however members you have for the boat), the salesmen suggested that we might want to buy some food and beer to take with us.
 They clearly knew we were fans of drinking and boating.
 Other groups know this in advance and come prepared to have a fun party out on the water.
 But not us, so… we set that clock back another 30 minutes as we walked a half mile down the street to an ATM, then to a convenience store, then back to the docks.
 Now we were definitely pushing it, but the boat operators were not about to turn down a fare.
 And off we went!

 A quick explainer detour: Mexico City was once covered in rivers and marshland.
 The land was slowly filled in over the centuries until it became the megalopolis it is now.
 Only a few areas, including Xochimilco, maintain their original watery terrain.
-The canals are now a popular spot for families and young people to go out for an afternoon or evening.
+The canals are now a popular spot for families and young people to go out for an afternoon or evening ride.

 After about 30 minutes, our boat driver was insistent that we needed to leave, as the light was getting dim and we had a good 90 minute drive through dark waters back to the docks.
 This is why it’s good to leave earlier, as we wanted to stay on that tiny island much longer to explore.
 We did pick up some quesadillas for the return... ghosts make me hungry, apparently.
 The return voyage was lit only by a small light aboard the boat.
-The mosquitos, not active during the daylight, were now in full force.
+Mosquitos, not active during the daylight, were unfortunately now in full force.
 Make sure to bring bug spray with you!
 Our group was quiet in the darkness, absorbing the atmosphere and imagining the spirits.
-Eventually made it to the main canal, where it being a national holiday, we started to see a lot of other boats out for a nighttime party ride.
+Eventually made it to the main canal.
+Iit being a national holiday, we started to see a lot of other boats out for a nighttime party ride.
 I didn’t want to admit to the others, but I was glad to see them.